2023 Presidency: Secrets of Anyim’s growing acceptability

 How did the former Secretary to the Government of the Federation (SGF) achieve this great feat within such a short time, notwithstanding the complex political realities of today?

 NewsOrient, which has closely monitored Anyim’s political moves since that first open declaration, observed that he seems to understand fully the right stakeholders across the country and across party lines, who he must persuade to buy into his vision and ambition.
 We gathered, for example, from his utterances and actions so far that this macro vision of carrying everybody along may not have detracted from his understanding and acceptance of the need to ensure appreciable grassroots support.

-For example, this week’s Thursday, January 6, 2022, his presidential ambition gained a strong grassroots boost when he met with and got the endorsement of the Southeast zone of the People’s Democratic Party (PDP).
+For example, on Thursday, January 6, 2022, his presidential ambition gained a strong grassroots boost when he met with and got the endorsement of the Southeast zone of the People’s Democratic Party (PDP).

 From the onset, Anyim did not leave anyone in doubt that he does not intend to run a one man show.
 While boldly declaring his qualification and capacity to solve the problems of Nigeria, he said humbly that he would need the firm support of all the critical stakeholders across the country to gain the presidential ticket and win the 2023 Election.

 To concretize this belief, he has, since the declaration of his intention to vie for the presidential seat, met with and gained open support of important stakeholders and Nigerian leaders across the country.

 While making the declaration, Anyim had told journalists that he would “contest for the Presidency in 2023 whether PDP zones it to the Southeast or not.”

 Pointing out that the party’s National Convention signaled the commencement of political activities in the party, Anyim said it was “an opportune time to indicate interest” in the leadership of the country on the platform of the party.